lewiswharf/symlink_manifest/readme.md

 ##History

+- 0.4 Add symlink as fall back to exec for better windows support.
 - 0.3 Fixed bug where writing to `config.php` caused problem.
 Using `exec()` in place of `symlink()`.
 - 0.2 Fixed symlink delete bug (beta)
 - 0.1 Initial version (beta)